jkeuper/jkeuper.github.io/_posts/2017-08-26-netcat-without-e.md

 lead_text: 'Okay, okay, this is some kind of insiders thing.
 If you dont know what Im talking about from the title of this article, then there is nothing to see...
 Please move along!'
 ---

 Recently in my OSCP course, I was struggeling a few hours to get a reversed shell connection.
-It was a FreeBSD box, so not quite my expertise.
+It was a FreeBSD box, not quite my expertise.

 <img src="/images/posts/netcat_freebsd.png"
      alt="Netcat on FreeBSD"
      width="320px"
-     class="pull-right">
+     class="media pull-right image-thumbnail">
 I immediately found that netcat was installed, but ofcourse [without the e-option](https://www.google.nl/search?q=netcat+GAPING_SECURITY_HOLE).
 All references to netcat without -e suggest you use  After trying harder for many many many tries, I finally came up with the following solution.

 1. Use tail -f to feed commands from a temporary file to bash.
 (Using -n 0 to ignore any current content of the temporary file.)